ArkTrek/Sukoon-E-Sonic/README.md

 ---

 ## Usage
+- Create a virtual environment using python or anaconda and install the necessary libraries.
+- Run the command "python app.py".
-Open your browser and navigate to http://127.0.0.1:5000/ to access the quiz.
+- Open your browser and navigate to http://127.0.0.1:5000/ to access the quiz.
 Follow the prompts to answer questions and receive feedback.

 <br>